City of Deltona

 The general penalty provision of the City Code is the enforcement

-specified penalty and is currently referenced in Chapter 10,
+otherwise specified penalty and is currently referenced in Chapter

-revised general penalty provides for issuance of a civil citation and fine
+Waste."
+The revised general penalty provides for issuance of a civil

-of $500.00 without jail time or an escalating series of administrative
+citation and fine of $500.00 without jail time or an escalating series of

-factors, including the gravity of the violation, as provided by Florida
+on multiple factors, including the gravity of the violation, as provided

 Additionally, the requirement for sworn affidavits to enforce certain